Mesa Arizona, USA Travel Guide

 The U.S. Government does not levy specific exit fees or taxes for air or land departures.
 Airline tickets typically include various taxes and fees.

-Both PHX and AZA airports provide facilities for departing travelers, though with varying scope.
+Both PHX and AZA airports provide facilities for departing travelers, though with different scope.

 No specific hop-on-hop-off services within Mesa.
 Tour operators from Phoenix or Scottsdale may offer day trips including Mesa attractions.